 All 64 of Colorado's counties are represented by the members of our 11 Regional Councils.
 These community leaders from across the state advise El Pomar's Trustees and recommend grants based on their knoweldge of issues in their communities.

 Forum seeks to contribute to the civic health of the Pikes Peak Region.
 Throughout the year we hold lectures, panels, and seminars in which public-minded citizens can meet political and civic leaders, and engage with cutting-edge political ideas from around the country.

 In partnership with Colorado Springs' daily newspaper, The Gazette, El Pomar helps spearhead this holiday fundraising campaign that raises money for 20 health and human service agencies across the Pikes Peak region.
-The entire community joins efforts to bring in over $1 million each holiday season.
+Together individuals and business raise over $1 million each holiday season.